 Evolutionary Advantages Behind Unmatched Focus

-We look into the physical and environmental factors that make visionary hawks so sharp.
-This section explains how their vision and body design work together for incredible focus.
-We aim to reveal the biological costs and pressures behind their hunting prowess.
+We explore the physical and environmental factors that make hawks exceptionally focused predators.
+This section explains how their visual system and body design work together to support precision hunting.
+It also highlights the evolutionary trade-offs and selective pressures that shaped their remarkable abilities.

 Adaptive vision and sensory specialization